thanpolas/thanpolas/README.md

 I am Thanos, a passionate software engineer with entrepreneurial traits.
 For the past 10 years I have been creating and managing engineering teams on early stage startups, helping them grow from zero to ten.

-Lately, I've been focusing on gardening and growing vegetables and flowwers.
+Lately, I've been focusing on gardening and growing vegetables and flowers.

 ## Get In Touch